Stay Fit and Motivated During Winter: Top Workout Tips

 Virtual Fitness Classes and Online Resources

-Thanks to online fitness classes, home workouts have been revolutionised.
+Thanks to online fitness classes, home workouts have been revolutionized.
 Classes are available on sites such as Peloton, Nike Training Club, and YouTube.
 Paid or free, they keep you motivated.

 "The best workout is the one you'll actually do."
 Unknown Fitness Guru

-With these tips, you’ll have a fun indoor workout routine.
-From keeping you strong, healthy, and motivated all winter long to being able to give to animals in need, it will do it all.
+With these tips, you'll have a fun indoor workout routine.
+From keeping you strong, healthy, and motivated all winter long to giving to animals in need, it will do it all.

 Safe Outdoor Exercise Strategies for Cold Weather

-Winter workouts are tough, but that doesn’t mean they have to be hard and unsafe.
-When you’re exercising outside in the cold, it’s imperative for you to be safe.
+Winter workouts are tough, but that doesn't mean they have to be hard or unsafe.
+When you're exercising outdoors in the cold, it's imperative that you stay safe.

 The key to getting ready for winter sports is layering.
 A moisture-wicking support layer to keep sweat away.
 Next, put on a layer of warm, insulating clothing.
 End with a waterproof and windproof outer layer.